NatalieLockyer/the_beauty_box/README.md

 ### User Requirements and Expectations

-* An accessable website, that is clear and easy to navigate and understand.
+* An accessible website, that is clear and easy to navigate and understand.
 * The ability to register for a Beauty Box account
 * The ability to view products, and view them in more detail, before they add them to their basket.
 * The ability to filter products into categories.